Avangardum/AvangardumStyleConvention/Readme.md

 If a nested type name conflicts with a property / field name, the nested type should be prefixed with `T`.

-### Data transfer objects

-Data transfer objects (including event args) should be records.

-DTOs should have a parameterless constructor, and all of its properties should be declared in the DTO body with `{ get; init; }` accessors.

 ### Enums

 Non-flag enums shouldn't have a `None` value.
 For the purpose of representing nothing use `null`.